imskojs/learn_go_lang/01-Basics/02-go_in_action/02-go_quick_start/README.md

 * If function argument specifies the interface type, values as well as pointers that implement the interface will be accepted.

-* SHOULD GO THOUGH TOUR OF GO FIRST